Navy SEAL Museum Ft. Pierce

 YOU WOULD HAVE TO ENLIST

-The National Navy SEAL Museum is the only museum dedicated solely to preserving the history of the United States Navy SEALs and their predecessors.
-Located in Fort Pierce, Florida, the Museum resides on the training grounds of the original Navy combat divers, the Frogmen.
+The National Navy UDT-SEAL Museum is the only museum dedicated solely to preserving the history and heritage of the Navy SEALs and their predecessors.
+Located in Fort Pierce, Florida, the birthplace of the Navy Frogman–and coming soon to San Diego, California–the Museum promotes public education by providing the opportunity to explore the history of Naval Special Warfare.

 IF YOU GOT ANY CLOSER